nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_documents_guidance.md

 5. The Paramedic views the metadata information of matching documents on their system and requests to view the DNR document from the GP Practice system via GPConnect.
 6. The Paramedics system receives the binary of the document and presents it in a readable format.
 7. The Paramedic views the DNR document and use this information to assist their treatment of the Patient

+## Documents Classification ##
+GP clinical systems have taken a variety of approaches to the classification of documents.
+Document types vary across GP Practices and may contain free text.
+Requirements analysis and Professional Record Standards Body (PRSB) documentation identifies a demand for a clear classification of documents.
+To address this issue, GPConnect has created a valueset of document types.
+It is based on the Clinical document indexing standards created by NHS Scotland.
+Providers would map their document types to the GPConnect document types valueset.
+Where the Providers have a code that does not exist in the value set, then they can provide their code and its value in the text field.

+## Patient records where document are not available ##
+GP clinical systems may have some migrated patient records that have information about the document but the document is not available to the clinical system.
+To resolve this, GPConnect APIs would return a placeholder for documents specifying that there is a document but it is not available.
+The metadata information about the document would provide information about the Authoring Organisation of the document from where the document can be requested.

+## Document Format ##
+Providers to provide documents in the following industry acceptable format:
+* Plain Text (text/plain) - .txt
+* HTML Text (text/html) - .html, .htm
+* PDF (application/pdf) - .pdf
+* XML Text (text/xml) - .xml
+* RTF Text (text/rtf) - .rtf, .rtx
+* Basic Audio (audio/basic) - .au
+* PNG Image (image/png) - .png
+* GIF Image (image/gif) - .gif
+* JPEG Image (image/jpeg) - .jpg, .jpe, .jpeg
+* TIFF Image (image/tiff) - .tif, .tiff
+* MSWORD (application/msword) - .doc
+* MSWORD (application/vnd.openxmlformats-officedocument.wordprocessingml.document) - .docx
+DICOM